COVID-19 Shared Leave Program

 UNC-CH offers a wide range of leave options and workplace flexibilities to assist an employee who needs to be away from the workplace due to COVID-19.
 These flexibilities includes sick leave, vacation leave, compensatory leave, bonus leave, advanced of leave, leave under the Family and Medical Leave Act (FMLA), leave without pay, alternative work schedules, and telework.

 For questions about COVID-19 Shared Leave Bank or other leave options, employees should contact their supervisor and/or departmental HR Representative.
-For additional assistance, please call OHR-Benefits & Leave Administration Support Team at (919) 962-3071 or send email to email@example.com.
+For additional assistance, please call the OHR-Benefits & Leave Administration Support Center at (919) 962-3071 or send an email to firstname.lastname@example.org.